Bank Reform Passage Hinges On Insurance Question

-``There is some chance for a compromise, but it looks like it’s going to be very, very difficult,″ said Sam Leaman, banking specialist for Natwest Washington Analysis, the research arm of Natwest Securities.
+``There is some chance for a compromise, but it looks like it’s going to be very, very difficult,″ said Sam Leaman, banking expert for Natwest Washington Analysis, the research arm of Natwest Securities.

-The heart of Leach’s bill would loosen the Depression-era Glass-Steagall Act, which forbids banks from engaging in investment banking.
+The heart of Leach’s bill, called the Financial Services Competitiveness Act, would loosen the 60-year-old Glass-Steagall Act which forbids banks from engaging in investment banking.

-Congress erected the barrier between Wall Street and commercial banking after banks failed in the 1930s, reasoning that the securities business was too risky for banks entrusted with federally insured deposits.
-That view is now widely challenged by banking experts and academics.
+Congress erected the barrier between Wall Street and commercial banking following bank failures in the Depression, reasoning that the securities business was too risky for banks entrusted with federally insured deposits.
+That view now is widely challenged by banking experts and academics.

 The Leach bill also would greatly simplify the approval process a healthy, well-capitalized bank would have to undergo to expand into riskier, non-banking activities.

-And it would create new financial services holding companies, which could own banks, brokerage firms and insurance companies.
-Financial regulation would be changed, with the Securities and Exchange Commission supervising the securities dealings of these companies while banking regulators oversee bank activities.
+And it would create new financial services holding companies which could own a bank, brokerage firm and insurance company.
+Financial regulation would be changed, with the Securities and Exchange Commission supervising the securities dealings of these companies while banking regulators oversaw bank activities.

-Little was said at the time about the banks’ battle to sell insurance, which was largely blamed for killing the last bank reform measure in 1991.
+Little was said at the time about the battle by banks to sell insurance, a dispute largely blamed for killing the last bank reform measure in 1991.

-Insurance agents, led by the politically powerful Independent Insurance Agents of America, have fiercely opposed banks’ entry into their business, saying banks would gain an unfair advantage that would harm consumers and small businesses.
+Insurance agents, led by the politically powerful Independent Insurance Agents of America, have fiercely opposed banks entering their business, saying banks would gain an unfair advantage that would harm both consumers and small businesses.

 Banks want to sell insurance as part of an overall effort to diversify their revenues into other financial services businesses, such as mutual fund sales.
-Banks won a major victory in January, when the Supreme Court ruled that they should be allowed to sell annuities, because the investment products are incidental to banking and not a type of insurance.
+Banks won a major victory in January, when the Supreme Court ruled that banks should be allowed to sell annuities because the investment products are incidental to banking and not a type of insurance.

-Baker’s amendment to Leach’s bill would permit nationally chartered banks to sell insurance products other than annuities, but not in bank lobbies.
-Another key provision would permit financial services holding companies to own commercial banks, securities firms and insurance companies.
+Rep. Baker was drafting an amendment to Leach’s bill that would permit nationally chartered banks to sell insurance products, other than annuities, but not in bank lobbies.
+Another provision would permit financial service holding companies to own commercial banks, securities firms and insurance companies, but it wouldn’t permit industrial firms such as General Motors to own banks, a Baker spokesman said.

-Bob Rusbuldt, a lobbyist for the Independent Insurance Agents of America, said Baker, whose amendment was in tentative form Monday, was ``going in the right direction.″
+Bob Rusbuldt, a lobbyist for Independent Insurance Agents of America, applauded Baker’s amendment, which was in tentative form Monday.

-However, Yingling said the bankers group couldn’t support the amendment in its current form because it would threaten to repeal powers of thousands of banks that already sell insurance through technical exemptions in state and federal laws.
+But Edward Yingling, a banking industry lobbyist, said bankers would appose Rusbuldt’s proposal because it could be used to repeal the power that thousands of banks already have for selling insurance through technical exemptions in state and federal laws.